Rabbi Arye Sufrin

-Rochel Gargir joined the YULA team in July 2014 as the School Administrator before moving onto her current role in July 2021.
-As COO, Rochel's primary focus has been overseeing the campus completion, security, facilities, and running the various logistics of our development office.
-She is also responsible for coordinating our various fundraising events, and serves as a key coordinator on our capital campaign.
+Mrs. Rochel Gargir joined the YULA team in July 2014 as the Boys School Administrator, and later the Director of Development and Operations, before moving on to her current role as YULA High School Chief Operating Officer.
+As COO, Rochel's primary focus is overseeing the development office and the cross functional collaboration of the girls and boys administrative and operational offices.
+She is also responsible for coordinating our various fundraising events, and oversees our campus enhancement projects.
 Before assuming her current position, Rochel served as Administrator at Maimonides Academy for four years and at Shalhevet for six years.
-Rochel attended Sy Syms School of Business after seminary in Yerushalyim.
-She and her husband Shachar have four children.

 Mrs. Ziva Zeharya

 Ziva Zeharya was born in Israel and raised in different countries around the world.
 As the daughter of a Head Consul of the Israeli Consulate, she lived in Iran as a baby and moved to Los Angeles at the age of 10.
 She attended Beverly Vista and Beverly High School.
 At 16, she moved back to Israel where she earned her high school diploma and proudly served in the IDF.
 After getting married, she returned to Los Angeles to pursue advanced degrees.
 She received a BA Degree from CSUN in Child Development and Jewish Education and a Masters Degree in Education and Administration from the University of Judaism where she graduated with excellence.
 Ziva's work experience includes 20 years of teaching Hebrew and directing many Jewish-education programs.
 Ziva was a Hebrew teacher at Milken, a Director of Temple B'nai Hayim Religious School, and a Director of Hebrew and Judaic at Heschel West Day School.
 She has 4 boys and is very excited to be a proud YULA parent this year.